Are Scholarships Worth the Effort?

-Thinking about applying to scholarships to help reduce the cost of college?
-Wondering if you have any chance of winning?
+Thinking about applying for scholarships to help reduce the cost of college?
+Wondering if scholarships ate worth the effort?

 Here’s something to give you perspective: you applying for a scholarship and a dog trying to skateboard are more similar than you think.

 It may seem impossible for a cute canine to shred on a skateboard and for you to win any scholarship money.
 But when that dog puts all four paws on the board and when you put any effort into applying, you may just find that it’s more possible than you originally assumed.

 But one thing is for certain – if Fido never tries, he doesn’t have a chance to skateboard.
 And if you don’t apply, you have a 100 percent chance of receiving zero dollars.

 Does this mean that everyone who applies for scholarships will win?
 No, but that doesn’t mean you should eliminate this potential source of free college money.